Gísli Marteinn Baldursson: Television career

 Gísli Marteinn started working at RÚV in 1997, first as a journalist and later as a programmer.
 He was the initiator of the show Kastljós in 2000.
 In 2002, he started hosting the talk show Laugardagskvöld með Gísla Marteini.
 In 2003, he won the Edda Award for Best Television Personality.
 In 2013 he hosted the show Sunnudagsmorgun.

 He provided commentary for the broadcasts of the Eurovision Song Contest from 1999 to 2005 and again from 2016 to 2023.
 He declined to provide commentary in 2024 due Israel's advance on Gaza, and the lack of reaction from the contest organisers.

 Political career

 Gísli Marteinn was a city representative for the Independence Party in the Reykjavík City Council from 2005 to 2013.
 He was previously a deputy representative from 2003 to 2005.
 He left politics in 2013 and returned to television.

 In popular culture

 Gísli is referenced briefly in the lyrics of "Róa", a song by the electronic duo Væb, which represented Iceland in the 2025 Eurovision Song Contest.
+Væb's Eurovision follow-up album Væbout includes a 47-second track titled "Gísli Marteinn".